Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ## Simulate keyboard input

-You can simulate button presses from the keyboard with this class.
-The simulated keys are fully compatible with other pressed keys.
-If you press the Shift button and simulate the call of some key, the Shift modifier will be applied to this input.
+You can simulate pressing buttons from the keyboard, they will be fully compatible with other pressed buttons.

 ```c#
 var keyboard = new KeyboardManipulator();